Deja2304/Capstone/README.md

 # Overview

 In this project, I build a toy recommendation system using the amazon e-commerce data.
-I develop a content-based recommendation model using NLP and a collaborative-based model using SVD.
+I develop a content-based recommendation model using NLP and cosine similarity and a collaborative-based model using SVD.

 # Business Understanding